uceekw1/kw565-coursework-5/README.md

 ## Project Description
 This project is to build a game system that mainly includes a hand motion controller, an OLED display.
 The hand motion controller is implemented by CortexM0+ MCU reading data from accellerometer to detect hand motion.
 The hand motion data is then used to direct a blue arrow shotting red heart in a simple game.
 The game is displayed on OLED screen.
+Note.
+There are still some image processing bugs in the game.
+It needs more time to test for a perfect display.
+In additions, the memory space is nearly full, therefore, marks in the game is not implemented in this version.

 ## Repository Structure
 **kw565-coursework-5**